 You may apply to as many law school debt forgiveness programs as you qualify for.
 In some cases, you may even accept more than one grant or loan at a time, but check the fine print on your program applications.

-Public Service Loan Forgiveness for Lawyers
+Public Service Loan Forgiveness (PSLF)

+The Public Service Loan Forgiveness program may be the most well-known option in terms of loan forgiveness for lawyers.
 The premise is simple: If you work in a qualifying public service field, then the remainder of your direct student loans can be forgiven after you make 120 consecutive qualifying monthly payments over 10 years.
 However, many people attempting to meet those requirements can find the process confusing and difficult.

 The first step to qualifying for public service loan forgiveness is filling out the employment certification form.

-The next step is to make your monthly loan payments promptly!
+The next step is to make your monthly loan payments promptly.
 If you meet all those requirements and payments, then at the end of 10 years, the remainder of your debt could be forgiven.